Car Accident Scenarios: Who’s Fault Is It?

 How does paint transfer determine fault?

-In some cases, paint transfer can help determine who is at fault for an accident.
-If one car has paint on it that matches the other car, it is likely that the first car hit the second car.
+In some cases, paint transfer, “hit and run” scenarios, can help determine who is at fault for an accident.
+If one car has paint on it that matches the other car, it is likely that the first car hit the second car and can be determined a period after the collision.

 What if there are no witnesses to the accident?